-OBJECTIVE 2: TO LIMIT NOISE
+OBJECTIVE 2: TO LIMIT NOISE AND DUST

-Impact Management Objective: To limit noise generated by construction activities Potential impact to avoid No unnecessary noise should be allowed Impact Management Outcome No avoidable noise impacts emanate from the site during the construction phase IMPACT MANAGEMENT ACTIONS IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Time period Construction should only be allowed during normal construction working hours.
-Contractor Construction phase A register will be kept on site e in order to report any complaints received.
+Impact Management Objective: To limit noise and dust generated by construction activities Detential impact to avoid No unnecessary noise should be allowed Potential impact to avoid No excessive dust generated by the site Impact Management Outcome No avoidable noise or dust impacts emanate from the site durir ng the construction phas se IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Construction should only be allowed during normal construction working hours.
+Contractor Construction phase A register will be kept on site in order to report any complaints received.
 No unnecessary noise disturbances should be allowed to emanate from the construction site (i.e., loud music).
-Performance Indicator
+To manage complaints relation to impacts on the nearby communities, a dust register will be developed.
+If required, water spray vehicles will be used to control wind cause by strong winds during activities on the works.
+No over-watering of the site or road surfaces.
+Wind screens should be used to reduce wind and dust in open areas Performance Indicator No avoidable noise or dust impacts emanate from the site during the construction phase se